opennms-forge/onms-k8s-poc/README.md

 ./start-dependencies.sh
 ```

+> It is advised to have the dependencies outside Kubernetes.

 If you're planning to have dedicated UI instances, create the Storage Class in Google Cloud, using `onms-share` as the name of the `StorageClass`:

 ```bash